timboudreau/shutesburybroadband/broadbandFaq.md

 ### Overview

 This document exists to answer questions about broadband in Shutesbury.
-If something is missing from it [file a bug](/timboudreau/shutesburybroadband/issues).
+If something is missing, wrong or could be phrased better [file a bug](https://github.com/timboudreau/shutesburybroadband/issues) or follow the [instructions for making changes](https://github.com/timboudreau/shutesburybroadband).

 The proposal the town is considering is to connect all homes in town to the internet via fiber-optic cable.
 There is money available from the state and federal government to help pay for some, but not all of it.